davorg/ebookbook/chapters/text_formats.md

 And then there's revision control.
 Geeks like to keep track of their work.
 Which means that we love revision control systems like Git.
-Revision control systems give us "checkpoints" that we can go back to if they end up making changes to code that end up being unsuccessful.
+Revision control systems give us "checkpoints" that we can go back to if we make changes to code that end up being unsuccessful.
 When problems emerge in code, revision control systems give us the ability to compare older, working, code with the newer, broken, version and work out how it was broken and (more importantly)